For interior designers

 From photo to concept in minutes

-Upload a client's room and generate multiple style directions fast, so the first meeting starts with visuals instead of mood boards.
+Upload a client's room and generate multiple style directions fast, so the first meeting starts with the client's own room on screen rather than a folder of other people's projects.

 A consistent color and material story